-On this day in sneaker history five years ago, the Nike Air Yeezy 2 “Red October” released to the public in the most unexpected of fashion.
+Already five years ago now, the Nike Air Yeezy 2 “Red October” released to the public in the most unexpected of fashion.

 Dropping on February 9th, 2014 – a Sunday of all days – the bold but still mysterious sneaker was released via Twitter link like many a Nike shoe of the time but with far more context, storylines and surprise than any shoe before or any shoe after.

 Funny and full-circle enough, the alpha and omega of this sneaker is fully laced to Twitter.

 — gentry humphrey (@GentryTwo3) October 4, 2012

 The saga over the “Red October” Yeezy 2s all started with the possibility of another Yeezy 2 colorway itself.

 Back in October of 2012 — months after the launch of 5,000 Black/Solar Red and “Pure Platinum” Yeezy 2s each on June 9, 2012 — Jordan Brand vet Gentry Humphrey, then at Nike Sportswear, responded to a fan on Twitter regarding a possible third colorway of said shoe.

 His response, “things r still n the works,” was not a break the Internet moment in regards to likes or RTs but enough to get the sneaker community hoping.